avophile/LUT_FullStack_2021_Doug_Locklin/Learning diary.md

 - Good for real time services, CRUD apps, tools and utilities

 **How it works:**
-Event or process triggers an event or process
+- Event or process triggers an event or process
-Firing a callback
+- Firing a callback
-Events run in the loop
+- Events run in the loop
-triggers
+- triggers

 ### Node Package Manager [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) <a name="npm"></a>
 [back to top](#top)

-NPM installs third party packages as dependencies: frameworks, libraries, other tools
+NPM installs third party packages as dependencies: frameworks, libraries, other tools.

 Node commands:
 - npm init